Statement on Self-Reporting and Bystander Intervention:

 Western Kentucky University students are expected to be aware of their health and safety and to be active bystanders who help fellow Hilltoppers when their health and safety is in danger.

-When a person's health or safety is threatened due to consumption of alcohol, immediate actions should be taken.
+When a person's health or safety is threatened due to consumption of alcohol, drugs and/or activities related to inducing an altered state immediate actions should be taken.
 This should include alerting medical personnel, the police, or appropriate university official.

-Students who seek medical attention for themselves or for who medical assistance was sought related to consumption of alcohol or drugs may not be charged with violations of the WKU Student Code of Conduct related to alcohol provided they comply with specific conditions.
+Students who seek medical attention for themselves or for who medical assistance was sought related to consumption of alcohol, drugs and/or activities related to inducing an altered state may not be charged with violations of the WKU Student Code of Conduct related to alcohol or drugs provided they comply with specific conditions.

 Expectations to be followed: